anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 * The footer has some links to various external sites, Kobe Bryant's Wikipedia page, the Mamba & Mambacita Foundation created alongside his wife and the NBA.com Tribute page.
 * The colours used match the yellow and purple scheme used throughout the site.

+## **Testing**

+I've tested the site using Chrome, Chrome Dev, Internet Explorer and Microsoft Edge.
+I have used the developer tools in Chrome, Chrome Dev and Edge to simulate various screen sizes and devices.
+I have also tested the site on the OnePlus 9 pro mobile device and Microsoft Surface Pro 7 tablet.
+The only difference I found when testing across the various browsers was Internet Explorer where some styling elements did not display as intended, such as font-sizes and heading underlining.
+Despite this, the website still functioned as normal and was responsive to different resolutions when the Internet Explorer window was resized.